fredericalix/melkior/README.md

 - **Redis-Backed Storage**: Fast, indexed storage with append-only event stream
 - **Secure by Default**: Admin token authentication for all mutations
 - **Clean Architecture**: Domain-driven design with clear separation of concerns
+- **Interactive TUI Dashboard**: Real-time terminal UI with charts and visualizations
-- **CLI Dashboard**: Interactive command-line tool for management and monitoring
+- **CLI Tools**: Command-line interface for automation and scripting
 - **Swagger Documentation**: Auto-generated API docs from proto definitions

 ## Quick Start